[caption id="attachment_100420" align="aligncenter" width="700"]

 23-year-old Geeta has been staying at the Edhi Foundation shelter home here for over a decade.

-Fahad Edhi of the Edhi Foundation said that Geeta would leave by a PIA flight on Monday morning for New Delhi.
+Fahad Edhi of the Edhi Foundation told PTI today that Geeta would leave by a PIA flight on Monday morning for New Delhi.

 "She will be accompanied by me, my father Faisal Edhi, my mother and my grandmother Bilqees Edhi," Fahad said.